StathisKotanidis/StathisKotanidis/README.md

 🎓 Studied computer science in University of Ioannina, Greece.

-🛠️ I’m currently working on improving my frontend skills such as HTML/CSS/Javascript.
+🛠️ I’m currently working on improving my skills in Javascript.

-🌱 I’m currently learning vanilla Javascript.
+🌱 I’m currently learning  Javascript APIs.

 ⚡ Fun fact: It’s all 0’s and 1’s.